 We’ll cover the five best solar generators for fishing and tell you how to pick the right one.

-The EcoFlow River Solar Generator is a lightweight unit perfect for any short fishing trip.
-Only weighing a feathery 11 pounds (5kg), this generator is the definition of portable.
-The River is slightly bigger than a toaster so that you can fit it in a fishing rucksack for convenience.
+The EcoFlow River 2 Solar Generator is a lightweight unit perfect for any short fishing trip.
+Only weighing a feathery 7.7 lbs (3.5 kg), this generator is the definition of portable.
+The River 2 is slightly bigger than a toaster so that you can fit it in a fishing rucksack for convenience.

 Despite its compact size, the battery packs a lot of power in its small unit.
-It comes with 288 Wh of storage capacity, but it can expand up to 576 Wh when adding an extra battery.
-With its X-Boost mode on, it can power devices and appliances up to 1800W.
+It comes with 256 Wh of storage capacity.
+With its X-Boost mode on, it can power devices and appliances up to 600W.

-The River can be essential for slightly longer trips or when using more devices, like powering a 500W fish finder before your trip.
+The River 2 can be essential for slightly longer trips or when using more devices, like powering a 200W fish finder before your trip.

-Weighing only 17 pounds (7.7kg), the River Max is still a portable unit that delivers plenty of power.
-In fact, it provides 1800W of power thanks to the X-Boost mode.
-There are not many appliances or devices you can’t power with the River Max.
+Weighing only 13.4 pounds (6.1kg), the River 2 Max is still a portable unit that delivers plenty of power.
+In fact, it provides 1000W of power thanks to the X-Boost mode.
+There are not many appliances or devices you can’t power with the River 2 Max.

 For example, a fish finder can use up to 200 watts.
-The River Max can power it for up to 9 hours!
-If you like cooking your catch, you can use a 1200W electric frying pan.
-The River Max can power most items you’ll use for your fishing trip.
+The River 2 Max can power it for up to 5 hours!
+If you like cooking your catch, you can use a 1000W electric frying pan.
+The River 2 Max can power most items you’ll use for your fishing trip.

-Enjoy 22.2 hours of AC ports and 65.2 hours from DC ports, letting you fish all day without worrying about running out of power.
-It weighs only 16.8 pounds, which is light enough to carry back and forth from your fishing location to your camping grounds.
+It weighs only 17.2 pounds, which is light enough to carry back and forth from your fishing location to your camping grounds.

-Thanks to the patented EcoFlow X-Stream technology, it can recharge from 0% to 80% in under an hour and reach a full charge in 1.6 hours using an AC wall outlet at the campground.
-Once it’s ready to go, three AC outlets and other ports allow you to charge up to ten devices simultaneously.
+Thanks to the patented EcoFlow X-Stream technology, it can recharge from 0% to 100% in 70 minutes using an AC wall outlet at the campground.
+Once it’s ready to go, several AC outlets and other ports allow you to charge many devices simultaneously.

 The DELTA 2 is a reliable solar generator for anglers who prefer higher capacity and power output, especially on week-long fishing trips.